-Despite these reasons, IoT technology holds tremendous potential for businesses, and savvy leaders are looking to leverage it as soon as possible.
+The transformation driven by IoT, despite early adoption stage, holds tremendous potential for businesses, and savvy leaders are already looking to leverage it as soon as possible.
 Apart from the navigation of technology adoption, it is equally important to identify the benefits.
 Investing in preplanning and getting the right constituents on board is more likely to see success with an IoT project.
 In addition, it might be a smart move to "think big, but start small," and to then scale iteratively but rapidly.

 To get the planning right from the beginning, a program leader should consider three aspects.
 First, he or she should get CXO approvals and alignment; most IoT projects will be cross-functional in both impact and outcome, so a top-driven approach will help expedite decision-making and adoption.
 In addition, for a project using technology and standards that are still evolving, getting executive buy-in and expectation, alignment is critical.
 Otherwise, the risk of failure is high.

 Second, the program leader should ensure there is alignment between business operations and IT.
 IoT is a technology enabler aimed at improving or transforming operations that touch existing technology infrastructure.
 Therefore, working with careful planning, sharing responsibilities and ownership, and having common goals in mind are critical.

 Finally, he or she should make sure that the right data collection system is in place.
 This will include creating a blueprint of the data that needs to be captured, and establishing a reliable communication channel and an IoT data platform that creates intelligence from the data.
 Once the data is captured in the right way, extracting actionable intelligence from it to drive informed decisions is how transformational value is created.